Here’s what we’ll cover:

 Make sure that you are interviewing the best candidates.
 Sign up for Workable’s 15-day free trial to hire better, faster.

-- Tell me about a time when a project’s priorities changed suddenly and you had to adapt.
+- Please share a specific example of a time when a project’s priorities changed suddenly and you had to adapt.

 - What would you do if you were assigned multiple tasks with the same deadline?